How can you make money from your hobby?

 - Which laws will govern your business contracts (especially if you’re going international with your business)

-HMRC have a lot of support available to help you keep your business compliant and you can find out what they offer here and we’ve got a handy guide to regulations that you can download for free to give you an idea of how to stay legal with your business.
+HMRC have a lot of support available to help you keep your business compliant and we’ve got a handy guide to regulations that you can download for free to give you an idea of how to stay legal with your business.

 You’ll need to make sure that you’ve got the space you need to be able to run your business.
 If you want to make a business out of selling cakes, it’s unlikely that your home kitchen will have enough space to handle your business cooking as well as your day-to-day.
 You’ll need to consider your space and decide whether you can continue working from home or whether you’ll need to rent some space to be able to work efficiently.